Geist (video game): Plot

 After saving Bryson, Raimi chooses to stay behind to find his original body, while Bryson leaves on a helicopter to inform his superiors of the situation.
 But as he departs, Raimi's body becomes possessed by a being known as Wraith, and unwillingly shoots down Bryson.
 He then follows Wraith until he ends up at a mansion and reunites with Gigi.
 There, she tells him about her connection to Volks; When she was alive, she lived with her brother, Alexander Volks, and her aunt in the mansion.
 As a young boy, Alexander was obsessed with the occult, often reading books on the matter.
 One day, as he was reading a book in a big tree, Gigi attempted to get his attention.
 Being told to go away, she climbed the tree to try again, but fell, resulting in her death.
 Desperate, Alexander came up with a plan to use his knowledge of the occult to save his sister.
 Bringing her to a "special place" (a seal to a demon realm), he attempted to revive her in a ritual.
 This failed, however, and instead turned her soul into a ghost.
 To make matters worse, Alexander himself became slightly possessed by an ancient demon, giving him a symbol-like scar above his right eye.
 Unaware of both results, Alexander became a puppet of the demon.
 It is then revealed that Volks' Demon wants to seize control over the world through Alexander and his corporation.

 After being captured again forced to undergo brainwashing once more, Raimi manages to escape due to damage caused by nearby monsters.
 Regaining his body after encountering and defeating Wraith, he goes on to stop the Volks Corporation from killing and possessing world leaders (Project Z).
 After preventing the attacks from occurring, he faces off with a fully possessed Alexander; his death results in Gigi being pulled into his body with Raimi soon following suit.
-He ends up in an ethereal realm, where he kills Volk's Demon, freeing both Alexander and Gigi.
+He ends up in an ethereal realm, where he kills Volks' Demon, freeing both Alexander and Gigi.
 Afterward, Raimi escapes from a collapsing cave and is picked up by a helicopter.
 There he reunites with Bryson, who survived the attack, Anna Richardson, and Phantom, two characters he had previously possessed.